Agent Architecture / Foundation

 Thesis

-Claude AI Just Got A Massive Update Nobody Saw Coming teaches a practical agent architecture move: This video walks through Claude's Live Artifacts feature by building nine personal tools in plain English - including a goal/habit tracker, a founder's morning dashboard, a Slack team-update board, and a money pipeline - showing how artifacts auto-refresh from connectors like Gmail, Slack, Google Calendar, Notion, and Airtable to act as a personal assistant.
+Claude AI Just Got A Massive Update Nobody Saw Coming teaches a practical coding-agent workflow move: Vaibhav Sisinty demonstrates Claude's live Artifacts feature, building nine personal tools in plain English — habit trackers, a founder's morning dashboard, a team-update dashboard, a revenue pipeline, creative pieces, games, quizzes, and apps — that pull live data from connectors like Gmail, Slack, Google Calendar, Notion, and Airtable.
+It teaches how to replace whole categories of subscription apps by describing what you want and connecting your own data.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.